 HOW DO I FORM MY SMALL BUSINESS IN CALIFORNIA?

-When opening a new business, it is important to make sure you have all necessary registrations and licenses.
-Here is a simple overview of the steps you will take when opening your small business in California.
+Let’s take a look at the simple overview of the steps you will take when opening your small business in California.

 1. Choose your business structure/make a business plan